 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised prospectively recognised prospective recognised recog i.
-Revenue recognition:
+Revisions to accounting estimates are recognised prospectively.

-The following are the material judgements, apart from those involving estimations, that the directors have made in the process of applying the Company's accounting policies and that have the most material effect on the amounts recognised in the financial statement.
+The following are the material judgements, apart from those involving estimations, that the differences made in the process of applying the Company's accounting policies and that have the most material effect on the amounts recognised in the financial statement.